qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    :align: center

-To make sure that you don't accidentally move these elements around now that you've aligned them you can lock items into place:
+To make sure that you don't accidentally move these elements around now that you've aligned them, you can lock items into place:

 * With both the label and map selected, click the |lockitems| :sup:`Lock Selected Items` button in the Actions Toolbar.